Ajirola/-CAESARIAN-SECTION-PREDICTION-USING-LOGISTIC-REGRESSION/README.md

 - **Accuracy (68.75%)**: The model correctly predicted ~69% of all outcomes.

-- **Recall (90%)**: The model was excellent at identifying actual CS cases — a crucial metric in healthcare where missing a positive case can be costly.
+- **Recall (90%)**: The model was excellent at identifying actual CS cases, a crucial metric in healthcare where missing a positive case can be costly.

 - **Precision (69%)**: Of all cases predicted as CS, 69% were correct.